Steven Berkowitz

-Steven Berkowitz (born September 4, 1958) is the former CEO of Lumosity and former CEO of Move, Inc. After serving on the board of directors of Move, Inc. for nearly a year, Steve was selected by the board to succeed Michael Long to serve as the company's CEO.
-After completing the acquisition of Move by Newscorp, his tenure ended on January 5, 2015.
+Steven Berkowitz (born September 4, 1958) is the former CEO of Lumosity and of Move, Inc. After nearly a year on the board of directors of Move, Inc, Berkowitz was selected to succeed Michael Long as the CEO.
+After completing the acquisition of Move by Newscorp, his tenure ended in January 2015.

 Education

 He has a bachelor's degree in accounting from the University at Albany, SUNY.
-His former house at 2795 Evergreen Point Road in Medina, Washington, USA was featured in a residential architecture magazine as well as 425 Magazine.
+His former house at 2795 Evergreen Point Road in Medina, Washington, US was featured in a residential architecture magazine as well as 425 Magazine.

 Career

-Prior to joining Move, he served as Senior Vice President of the Online Services Group at Microsoft Corporation (NASDAQ:MSFT).
+Prior to joining Move, he was Senior Vice President of the Online Services Group at Microsoft Corporation (NASDAQ:MSFT).
 There, Berkowitz was responsible for running the Online Business group, which includes MSN.com, MSN TV and MSN Internet Access programming, advertising sales, business development, and marketing for Live Platform, MSN and Windows Live.

-Before joining Microsoft in May 2006, Berkowitz served as chief executive officer of Ask Jeeves, an online search engine, from January 2004 until August 2005, when the business was sold to IAC/InterActiveCorp (NASDAQ:IACI).
-After its acquisition by IAC/InterActiveCorp., Ask Jeeves was renamed IAC Search and Media, and Berkowitz served as its chief executive officer until May 2006.
+Before joining Microsoft in May 2006, Berkowitz was chief executive officer of Ask Jeeves, an online search engine, from January 2004 until August 2005, when the business was sold to IAC/InterActiveCorp (NASDAQ:IACI).
+After its acquisition by IAC/InterActiveCorp., Ask Jeeves was renamed IAC Search and Media, and Berkowitz was its chief executive officer until May 2006.
 Berkowitz was president of the Web Properties Division of Ask Jeeves from May 2001 until December 2003.